trauber/recipes/README.md

 # recipes
 Food recipes for rendering with kde kookbook.
+This option seams too simple to pass up.